RafaelGSS/blog/priv/posts/communication-between-async-microservices.md

 > # And how does this work in practice?

 Alright, let's go!
 First of all, we will need to create a `producer.js` that will be responsible for emit a event to a **exchange**.
 When we don't define an exchange and we emit the event directly to the queue, it will use an exchange **default** which will be the case here.

-Vamos criar um *produtor* de eventos, que enviará uma mensagem para a fila nomeada: *mensagens *a cada segundo.
 Let's create an *event* producer, it will send a message to the named queue: *messages* at every second.

 <script src="https://gist.github.com/RafaelGSS/b9db53f10a171ee92158d42f1902de20.js"></script>